Stress Management: Definition, Techniques, and Strategies

 Why Managing Stress Is Important

-Stress can be acute (e.g., in response to bear) or chronic (e.g., in response to a stressful job we've had for years).
+Stress can be acute (e.g., in response to a lion) or chronic (e.g., in response to a stressful job we've had for years).
 Stress can come from work, finances, relationships, and a variety of other places, but stress can also come from inside the body, from illnesses or inflammation.
 These stressful events initiate activation of the Hypothalamic-Pituitary-Adrenal (HPA) axis.
 And the greater the stress we have, the greater the activation of the HPA axis .

 When we get stressed, we may at first feel energized.
 That’s because cortisol gives us the energy we need to escape predators or fight disease and inflammation .
 But when we are stressed too much, we can start to feel wired.
 Then after time, we start to feel exhausted.
 That's because we were designed to get bursts of energy to chase after our next meal or run away from a lion.
 But now in our modern world, we have this kind of ongoing chronic stress that wears us down over time.
 This can be devastating for our mental and physical health.
 And we may even need a stress detox to remove the built up stress hormones and get our bodies working properly again.